-Hypothetically, let's say that the rule changes and collegiate players can receive moeny to play.
+Hypothetically, let's say that the rule changes and collegiate players can receive money to play.
 There are many questions that arise from this: Do all athletes get the same amount of money across the board?
 Does the 3rd string quarterback that almost never plays and is on scholarship receive the same amount of money as the star quarterback?
-Does the male swimmer (the swimming program makes very little money, if any at all) receive the same amount of money as the star quarterback (football is the sport that brings in the most money?)
+Does the male swimmer (the swimming program makes very little money, if any at all) receive the same amount of money as the star quarterback (football is the sport that brings in the most money?).
 Or is it a "free enterprise" system where each player gets paid a different amount?
 If each player gets paid a different amount, recruiting almost turns into a bidding war.
 The bigger schools with more money become even more powerful because they can offer recruits more money than the smaller schools that have less money.
 A lot of questions and issues will need to be worked out if collegiate players are eligible to be paid.

-Reasons Collegiate Players Should Be Paid
+4 Reasons Collegiate Players Should Be Paid

-1. NCAA is a Multi-Billion Dollar Industry
+1. The NCAA Is a Multi-Billion Dollar Industry

 The NCAA is making money off of all of these players.
 The NCAA sells its product (the games) to television and radio networks for millions of dollars.
-Without these players playing the game there would not be demand for the networks to purchase the rights to broadcast the games.
+Without these players playing the game, there would not be demand for the networks to purchase the rights to broadcast the games.
 Coaches are also making millions of dollars.
 While the NCAA, the coaches, and schools are making money off of the games, the players who are actually playing the game receive nothing.

 Schools get to make all of the money they can by selling apparel to fans.
 Fans buy jerseys of the team's best player.
 It is not a coincidence that the jerseys the school sells just happens to have the same number on it that the team's best player wears when playing.
 While the jersey the team sells does not have the player's name on the back of it, far more fans will buy that jersey over a jersey with a random number on it.
 The player cannot receive any money for someone buying a replica of his jersey.
 Some athletes are asked to go to an event where they are required to sign memorabilia.
 While the school can sell that piece of memorabilia with the player's autograph on it, again, the athlete receives nothing for his own autograph.

 One of the "problems" with college basketball recently is the "1-and-done" rule.
 This is an NBA rule but has a huge impact on the game of college basketball.
 The rule states that the player must be at least 1 year out of high school before being eligible to be drafted into the NBA.
 A lot of college basketball players go to school for just 1 year and then turn pro.
 If the athletes were already getting paid and they enjoy college, they would probably be less likely to turn pro after 1 year.
 Having the kids stay in college would be benefit to everyone: The player gets better prepared for the NBA and also later in life outside of basketball by staying in college longer, the school gets more consistent exposure, the NCAA gets to sell a better product with the better players sticking around longer, and the networks benefit from having more viewers watch the better product.
-Everybody wins!!
+Everybody wins!

-4. Being An Athlete is A Full Time Job
+4. Being an Athlete is a Full-Time Job

 Being a college athlete takes up a lot of time.
 On top of having all of the responsibilities as every other student enrolled at the school, the athlete also has practice or a game every day during the season.
-Add in traveling for away games and the student athlete's schedule is very full.
+Add in traveling for away games, and the student athlete's schedule is very full.
 While scholarship players do get their meals paid for while they are on the road and also in the on-campus dining halls, often times the athletes are either in practice or studying to have time to visit the dining halls while they are open.
 Paying the athlete would allow them to have money to go somewhere that is open at all times and get something to eat.